egordya/FFR120Project/Readmes/README.md

+How to run.

+In terminal.

+`python run_simulation.py` for live simulation.
+`python main.py` for full simulation

 1. Slow-to-Start: As in the BJH rule, if v = 0 and d > 1 then with probability 1 − pslow the car accelerates normally (this step is ignored), and with probability pslow the car stays at velocity 0 on this time step (does not move) and accelerates to v = 1 on the next time step.